Working for a consultant surgeon is fun.

 That is my favourite question to ask.
 The first port of call so to speak is always to consider if an action is necessary.
 In the case of speaking to a medical insurance company, in theory, many of the calls should not be necessary.
 If an invoice is raised and submitted correctly for example then payment should – again in theory – just flow through.
 Reducing the necessity of speaking to an insurance company is always a good aim.
 It is the very reason I check remittance advices sent by an insurance company most carefully.
 They record many of the details as to why an invoice, for example, hasn’t been paid either in full or partially.
 For example: if a partial payment has been made the reason why will be detailed on the remittance advice.

 Thus the number of calls required to a private medical insurance company will be reduced.
 Nonetheless, the fact remains there will ALWAYS be the occasion to call an insurance company.
 It may be, for example, that the fee has been reduced and you don’t know why.
 The point is there may be genuine reasons why it IS necessary to speak to an insurance company.

 Contrast this however with another insurance company I’ve spoken to this morning.
 I called them and was told I was on hold, was caller number 3 and the estimated hold time was 4 minutes.
 Fine; I can live with that.
 It is up to me whether I’m prepared to wait in line or call back.

-Having formally complained to the medical insurance company in the first example that their customer service is not good four times so far in 2019, I did consider WHY they had outsourced?
+Having formally complained to the medical insurance company in the first example that their customer service is not good four times so far in 2017, I did consider WHY they had outsourced?
 It would appear the reason is financial.
+It’s cheaper.